Nandhini31/CV/README.md

 I am a passionate software engineer looking for Full Stack Developer opportunities that would allow me to utilise my technical and creative abilities.

-After completing my Masters in Telecoms and Networks from City University London, I worked as Lead Release Operations Engineer and Software Quality Engineer at McAfee/Intel Security.
-My time at McAfee helped me create a strong foundation in both technical skills (Python,QA) and leadership skills (Scrum Master).
+Post completion of my Masters in Telecoms and Networks from City University London, I worked as Lead Release Operations Engineer and Software Quality Engineer at McAfee/Intel Security.
+My time at McAfee helped me build a strong foundation for my  technical skills (Python,QA) as well as developing my leadership abilities (Scrum Master).

-Information Technology has always excited me and I have taken on various challenges that would help me grow as a professional - my recent decision to quit a full time job to take on Makers Academy being one.
-I am also the co-founder of womenhackfornonprofits - a not for profit meet up group aimed at getting more women involved in technology to help deliver IT solutions to various charity organisations around the globe.
+Information Technology has always excited me and I have taken on various challenges that would help me grow as a professional - my recent decision to quit a full time job to take up Makers Academy being one.
+I am also the co-founder of womenhackfornonprofits - a meet up group aimed at getting more women involved in technology to help deliver IT solutions to various not for profit organisations around the globe.

 ## Skills

 #### Analytical Thinker

-- As a trained Engineer I always look for opportunities to automate.
+- As a trained Engineer I always look for opportunities to automate any manual tasks.
 In my role as Test Automation Engineer I enjoyed automating the end to end testing cycle including Continuous Integration(Jenkins), test automation(Python + Robot Framework) and result generation(HTML/CSS/Jenkins).
-- I also extended my role in Test Infrastructure by migrating from VMWare ESX to McAfee Cloud(vrealise automation).
+- I also extended my role into Dev Ops by migrating our Test Infrastructure from VMWare ESX to McAfee Cloud(VRealize Automation).
 - I achieved 98% test automation, 80% code and functional coverage for Threat Intelligence component in all of McAfee Enterprise and Consumer Products.

 #### Leadership